hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 setaccount "address" "account"
   DEPRECATED.
 Sets the account associated with the given address. setprivatesendamount amount
-  Set the goal amount in DASH for PrivateSend mixing. setprivatesendrounds rounds
+  Set the goal amount in HISTORIA for PrivateSend mixing. setprivatesendrounds rounds
   Set the number of rounds for PrivateSend mixing. settxfee amount